Error message

 1.00

-Covers the theory and safe operation of directional drilling operations.
-Learners will explore safe machine operation, drilling fluids selection and preparation, proper pull back techniques, and work site walk through and evaluation.
+Covers theory and safe operation of directional drilling operations.
+Explores safe machine operation, drilling fluids selection and preparation, proper pullback techniques, and work site walkthrough and evaluation.
+Explores how to detect hits on other utilities.

 Conditions